sajadmosaybi/PCB/README.md

 * Study and review the schematics
 * Use them as a reference for your own designs

-Please provide proper attribution i
+Please provide proper attribution if reused.